WHAT IS SLACKLINING?

 HOW LONG DOES IT TAKE TO LEARN TO SLACKLINE

-People differ in all ways, but between 30mins and full day most people can progress to experience a feeling of slackline success.
+People differ in all ways, but between 30mins and a full day most people can progress to experience a feeling balance on a slackline, but you are always learning, that's what makes it so great for developing Positive Brain Plasticity.
 Slackline Australia Centres of Balance offer programs that can have some people walking forward, backwards and holding poses within about 6hrs of the program, but you never really stop learning.

 IS SLACKLINING DANGEROUS?